 Planning for several modes of instruction

-Faculty have also developed contingency plans for all seated classes that will allow each class to continue if it must convert to remote delivery during the semester.
+Faculty have also developed contingency plans for all seated classes that will allow each class to continue if it must convert to remote delivery during the semester for short periods of time.

 Continuing studies during isolation/quarantine

-Each faculty member is aware of the need to accommodate students who may be required to isolate or quarantine during the semester.
+Each faculty member is aware of the need to accommodate students who may be required to isolate or quarantine during the semester for short periods of time.
 Faculty have developed contingency plans for how they can assist students during those periods.
 These may include the adjustment of timelines, modification of assignments, and selective use of alternative delivery strategies to help the student stay engaged to the extent possible.

 When the nature of the course or the student’s condition does not allow for completion of the course, the university has existing policies for issuing an incomplete grade, withdrawing from classes and offering refunds.